gopu2311/react-sneakers-app/README.md

 ## About

-This project started as a React-based Sneakers e-commerce app and enhanced the project by creating a complete DevOps pipeline and deployment setup from scratch, transforming it into a fully automated, secure, and production-ready cloud-native application.
+This project started as a React-based Sneakers e-commerce app and enhanced the project by creating a complete DevOps pipeline and deployment setup from scratch, transforming it into a fully automated, secure, and production-ready cloud-native application

 ---

-## Key Features & Enhancements
+## Key Features & Enhancement

 - **Continuous Integration and Delivery (CI/CD) with Jenkins**
   Automated build, test, and deployment triggered on every code push to GitHub.